hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

 ---

-## 💡 Business Recommendations
+## 💡 **8.
+Business Interpretation**

--  Focus on new customers (low tenure) for retention strategies
--  Improve onboarding experience to reduce early churn
--  Avoid relying solely on consumption-based targeting
--  Pricing adjustments alone may not significantly reduce churn
+- If pricing alone were the dominant churn driver, stronger predictive performance would be expected.
+- The relatively low recall suggests that important customer behaviours are not represented in the available data.

 ---

+## 📋 **9.
+Business Recommendations**

+What should the company do?

+Focus on new customers.
+Improve onboarding.
+Collect complaint history.
+Combine pricing with behavioural analytics.

+---

-## ⚠️ Limitations
+## ⚠️ **10.
+Limitations**
 - Severe class imbalance affects model performance
 - Low recall indicates many churners are still missed
 - Limited behavioral features in dataset

 ---

-## 🔮 Future Improvements
+## 🔮 **11.
+Future Improvements**
 - Apply advanced resampling techniques (e.g., SMOTE)
 - Experiment with ensemble and stacking models
 - Incorporate customer behavior and interaction data